defenseunicorns/uds-common/docs/testing-guidelines.md

 ## Introduction

-This document outlines the testing guidelines and best practices for UDS Marketplace Apps.
-These guidelines aim to ensure consistency, reliability, and quality across all UDS packages.
+This document outlines the testing guidelines and best practices for UDS Packages.
+These guidelines aim to ensure consistency, reliability, and quality across all of our packages.

 ## 1. Journey Testing